 Footrest definition: A footrest is the particular part of the toepan generally identified by a surface treatment different from the surrounding toepan and floor.
 The two most common examples are a vinyl/rubber patch in the carpet that overlays a flat spot at the outboard side of the toepan, and a plastic or metal construct attached to the toepan with a flat tread surface oriented similar to the accelerator and brake pedals.
-A flat spot at the outboard side of the toepan not identified by a different surface treatment will not be considered a footrest, unless the underlying structure at that location is raised or otherwise projects from the toepan or floor.
+A flat spot at the outboard side of the toepan not identified by a different surface treatment will not be considered a footrest, unless there is an underlying raised structure (metal or hard plastic) at that location.